open-sci/2020-2021-grasshoppers-code/last_issue.md

 The tense used in the DMP is the future, since it is developed before any data have been produced.
 Thus, the answers of the various points should reflect this.
 </blockquote>
 <p>
-Answers to various points of the DMP were converted to the future tense.
+The answers to the various DMP points were converted to the future tense.
 </p>

 ## Title: Classes of errors in DOI names: output dataset